 Perhaps most crucially, then, HR’s role is to break down the walls each team has built for its silo and create better communication between teams during times of synchronized evolution.

 Creating the right basis for a successful digital transformation is no easy task.
-From ensuring you have the resources you need to actually carrying out a complex plan, it requires an immense effort.
+From ensuring you have the resources you need to carry out a complex plan, it requires an immense effort.
 However, keeping your teams walled off from each other can only make things harder for you.

 By entrusting HR to take the lead and build communication channels that can support this massive undertaking, you can improve your odds of success, and more importantly ensure that your investment will pay off with sustainable improvements.